forlilab/Ringtail/docs/source/api.rst

 |`pymol`| Launch interactive LE vs Docking Score plot and PyMol session.
 Ligands in the bookmark specified with bookmark_name will be ploted and displayed in PyMol when clicked on.  | bookmark_name |

 ### Using the config file
-Both the command line tool and the API can make use of a configuration file, but this option is not fully vetted yet.
+Both the command line tool and the API can make use of a configuration file.
+To create this file call this method, then read it using this #TODO